Home

 Northwest Conifers

 The conifers native to the Pacific Northwest are members of just three botanical families: Pine, cypress, and yew.
-These families divide into one or more groups or genera.
-Each genus divides into one or more species.
-In the Northwest, it's easy to distinguish one genus from another.
-You can do that just by looking at the needles or leaves.
+Each family includes one or more genera.
+Each genus includes one or more species.

 Pine Family – Pinaceae